ADirin/DataBase_Solution/week7_ORM_JPA/Object_level_Cocurrency.md

 - When an entity is fetched with a pessimistic lock, it locks the database row for the duration of the transaction.
 - Other transactions trying to access the locked row will be blocked until the lock is released.

+## Problems in Database Level Transactions
+In database transactions, several concurrency issues can arise, leading to data inconsistency and integrity problems.
+Here are four common problems:

+### Lost Update:

+This occurs when two transactions read the same data and then update it based on the value they read.
+If the first transaction's update is lost because the second transaction overwrites it, the first transaction's changes are effectively ignored.
+This can lead to inconsistencies in the data.

+### Dirty Read:

+A dirty read happens when a transaction reads data that has been modified by another transaction that has not yet been committed.
+If the first transaction rolls back, the second transaction would have read an invalid or temporary state of the data, leading to inaccurate results and potential business logic errors.

+### Incorrect Summary:

+This problem arises when a transaction calculates an aggregate value (such as a sum or average) based on data that is concurrently being modified by another transaction.
+If the underlying data changes after the summary is calculated but before the transaction commits, the result may not accurately reflect the intended state, leading to misleading insights.

+### Phantom Read:

+A phantom read occurs when a transaction reads a set of rows that match a certain condition, and another transaction inserts or deletes rows that would affect the result of that query before the first transaction is complete.
+As a result, the first transaction may see different results upon subsequent reads, leading to unpredictable behavior and potentially incorrect decisions based on those reads.